Wang Yang (Liaoning politician): Downfall

 On March 16, 2016, Wang Yang was suspected of "serious violations of Party discipline", and placed under investigation by the Central Commission for Discipline Inspection (CCDI).
-Wang was expelled from the Communist Party on June 2, 2016, for violated Eight-point Regulation and bribery.
+Wang was expelled from the CCP on June 2, 2016, for violated Eight-point Regulation and bribery.

 On May 31, 2017, Wang was sentenced on 16 years and 6 months in prison for taking bribes worth 62.91 million yuan (~$9.26 million) and vote-buying by the Intermediate People's Court in Daqing.

 Personal life

 Wang Yang has a daughter, Wang Shengqi (王圣淇; born 1987), a graduate of the University of Manchester and Oxford University.
 In 2011, at the age of 24, she was appointed deputy dean of the International Education College of Liaoning University of Petroleum and Chemical Technology, a position at deputy-division level (副处级) on China's government administrative hierarchy.